-School of Electrical Austral Bronze Crane Cop- 80.00 Electrical Engineering, Year III.
-Engineering per Ltd. 80.00 Power Apparatus and Systems Option or Utilization and Control Option.
+School of Electrical Engineering Austral Bronze Crane Cop- per Ltd. 50.00 Bachelor of Engineering in Electrical Engineering, Year III.
+Engineering P 80.00 Power or Control elective.
 Chamber of Manufactures of New South Wales 10.00 Subject selected by Head of School.
 F.P.E.
 (Aust.)
 Pty.
-Ltd. Books Subject selected by Head of School.
+Ltd. A book Subject selected by Head of School.
 J. Douglas Maclurcan 10.50 Control Systems.
 Standard Telephones & Cables Pty.
-Ltd. 30.00 Excellence in Electronics or Communi- cations in BE or BSc(Eng) course.
+Ltd. 30.00 Subject selected by Head of School.
 The Wilfred Holmes Mem- orial Award 100.00 A student eligible to enter the final year of the course and who is deemed to be in necessitous circumstances.
-Department of Industrial Engineering Austral Bronze Crane Copper Ltd. 150.00 Industrial Engineering, Year III.
-Chamber of Manufactures of New South Wales 10.00 Subject selected by Head of School.
+Department of Industrial Engineering Austral Bronze Crane Cop- per Ltd. 50.00 Bachelor of Engineering Course in In- dustrial Engineering, Year III.
+0 0 Chamber of Manufactures of New South Wales 10.00 Subject selected by Head of School.
 T.R.W.
-Australia Ltd. 10.50 Industrial Engineering, Stage 6.
-Industrial Engineering Prize 25.00 Industrial Engineering degree course, final year.
-School of Mathematics School of Mathematics 25.00 Higher Mathematics I
+Australia Ltd. 10.50 Bachelor of Science (Engineering) Course in Industrial Engineering, Stage 6.
+Industrial Engineering Prize 25.00 Bachelor of Engineering in Industrial En- gineering, Year IV.
+School of Mathematics School of Mathematics 25.00 Higher Mathematics I.